It can often seem like Disney’s only challenge is to come up with more stories for their movies and attractions for their parks.

 This challenge is similar to the one before it: does Disney keep the old theme on attractions and hotels or make room for new stories and themes?

 We’ve recently seen some re-theming at places like the Moana rooms at Disney Polynesian Village Resort and new Incredibles rooms at Disney’s Contemporary Resort.
-Citricos at Disney’s Grand Floridian Resort recently got Mary Poppins-themed update, and Maelstrom was booted out in favor of a Frozen-inspired ride.
+Citricos at Disney’s Grand Floridian Resort recently got a Mary Poppins-themed update, and Maelstrom was booted out in favor of a Frozen-inspired ride.

 Most of the makeovers we’ve seen involve changes to include newer intellectual property (or IP for short).
 That means Disney is taking an existing theme that’s not as widely recognizable as “Disney” (like the Polynesian resort’s previous generally tropical-themed decor) and replacing it with a more obviously “Disney” theme (like Moana).
 It still fits with the old theming but updates it to include a property that is more easily recognizable as a part of the Disney brand to a wider range of guests.